ragulmani936/Animator/README.md

 ## Aim:

+To develop an animator that changes it's movement using C# program in Unity.

 ## Algorithm:
 ### Step 1: Download 2 crouch idle from maximo 3d.
 Drag it and drop it in unity asset.
 ### Step 2: Select one crouch and in the inspector choose rig-> Animation type (humaniod) and then click update.